Frequently Asked Questions about the FC Boulder Financial Assistance Program

 We use a structured and objective set of criteria to determine award amounts.
-Yearly income, as well as the total number of members living in the household, are primary indicators of the award category into which each eligible family falls.
+Annual gross household income, as well as the total number of members living in the household, are primary indicators of the award category into which each eligible player and family qualifies.

 How much should I give?